klmnrth/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

 ## Project Description
+During disasters there is a lot of communication (direct, news, social media..).
+At the same time the disaster response organizations have least capacity to filter out the messages which are the most important.
-As part of the Data Science Nanodegree program by Udacity in collaboration with Figure Eight the aim of this project is to build a Natural Language Processing tool which is able to categorize messages.
-The initial dataset contains pre-labelled tweets and messages from real-life disasters.
+As part of the Data Science Nanodegree program by Udacity in collaboration with Figure Eight the aim of this project is to build a Natural Language Processing tool which is able to categorize messages in order to adress the relevant information to the according disaster response organization.
+The initial dataset provided by Figure Eight contains pre-labelled tweets and messages from real-life disasters.

 The Project is splitted into the following parts:

 1. Data Processing: The ETL pipeline extracts the data from two csv-files, cleans the data and saves it as a database file.
 2. Machine Learning: The Machine Learning pipeline trains and evaluates the model based on the data from the dataset and saves the classifier afterwards.
 3. WebApp: The WebApp is able to take any message and categorize it in real-time using the trained classifier.

+## Files in the repository
+### File structure and explanations

+app
+| - template
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+|- run.py # Flask file that runs app
+data
+|- disaster_categories.csv # data to process
+|- disaster_messages.csv # data to process
+|- process_data.py
+|- InsertDatabaseName.db # database to save clean data to
+models
+|- train_classifier.py
+|- classifier.pkl # saved model
+README.md

 ## Getting Started
 ### Dependencies